dramforever/easyriscv/index.md

 ## Saving and restoring all registers

-One thing that you would want in your trap handler is to not trust or disturb *any* general purpose registers in the code that you've trapped from, unless you intentionally want to do so, for example to return a value from a system call.
+One thing that you would want in your trap handler is to not trust or disturb *any* general purpose registers in the code that the trap occurred in, unless you intentionally want to do so, for example to return a value from a system call.
 So you'd want to save all the registers to memory, before doing anything else.
 However, accessing memory requires a general purpose register.

 The [`mscratch`]{x=csr} ("M-mode scratch") CSR can help with this.
 This register, unlike all the others, have no special functionality.
 It can hold any